congtung0702/vietnam-garment-export-analysis/README.md

-## Executive Summary
+## Take away insights:

+**Vietnam exports garments to 150+ countries, but the demand is highly concentrated.**

-Vietnam's garment exports reach 150+ countries but remain heavily concentrated.
-The US, Japan, and South Korea account for more than 70% of total demand, and this has not meaningfully changed over 2014-2023.
+The US, Japan, and South Korea alone account for more than 70% of total export value.
+The HHI confirms this is not just a top-3 problem: the entire export structure is concentrated, and despite recent improvements, it has not meaningfully diversified.

-**Concentration peaked in 2021 but not for strategic reasons.** A US stimulus-driven demand surge inflated the top-3 share temporarily.
-The subsequent decline reflects post-COVID recovery in smaller markets, not active diversification by Vietnam.
+The 2021 concentration peak was a demand shock, not a structural shift.
+The US stimulus-driven consumption surge pushed the top-3 share to its highest point.
+The subsequent decline reflects smaller markets recovering faster post-COVID, not Vietnam actively expanding into new destinations.
+The diversification story is weaker than the numbers suggest at first glance.

-**Most major markets are stable, not exciting.** Western Europe, North America, East Asia, and Australia form a reliable but slow-growing core.
-Spain is the only major market in clear decline.
+**Most major markets are stable, but the growth frontier is small and volatile.**

-**Growth is happening at the edges.** Southeast Asia, parts of Africa, the Middle East, and Eastern Europe show strong CAGR but remain small and volatile.
-The clustering analysis confirms that emerging markets carry significantly higher demand uncertainty than established ones.
+Western Europe, North America, East Asia, and Australia form a reliable core with moderate growth.
+Southeast Asia, parts of Africa, the Middle East, and Eastern Europe are growing fast but remain small.
+Spain is the only major market in clear long-term decline, and its cause is unexplained by the data.

-**Three markets need careful interpretation.** China's positive full-period CAGR masks consistent post-2019 decline.
-Hong Kong's falling exports reflect supply chain restructuring rather than demand weakness.
-Russia's classification is distorted by post-2022 sanctions.
+**Three major markets need more careful interpretation than the quadrant suggests.**

+- China looks like a growth market on paper, but exports have been falling since 2019.
+The positive CAGR is a legacy of pre-2019 growth.
+- Hong Kong's declining exports reflect supply chain restructuring, not weakening consumer demand.
+- Russia's classification is distorted by post-2022 sanctions and is not comparable to other markets in its cluster.

+**Volatility is the hidden cost of emerging markets.**

+The clustering analysis shows that fast-growing markets are also significantly more volatile.
+For logistics planning, this matters: emerging market growth comes with less predictable demand, longer ramp-up uncertainty, and higher operational risk.
+The core strategic tension is concentration vs growth.

-**The central finding is a concentration risk that remains unresolved.** Vietnam's export base is structurally dependent on a small number of buyers, and the data does not show diversification happening at scale.
+Established markets are stable but growing slowly.
+Emerging markets are growing fast but remain small and unreliable.
+Vietnam's export base is still heavily dependent on a handful of buyers, and the data does not yet show diversification happening at scale.
+Reducing that concentration risk remains an open challenge.

 ## Motivation: